 2. Healthcare Becomes More Personalized

 Personalized healthcare (PHC) is all about customizing medical treatment for an individual patient's needs.

 As Cleveland Clinic puts it, this includes "genetics and genomics but also includes any other biologic information that helps predict risk for disease or how a patient will respond to treatments.”

 This allows for the use of precision medicine, which can both improve health outcomes and decrease costs.
-And this year, it’s a trend that is heating up more than ever.

 New genetic testing products are one major reason.
 And they're at a lower price than ever.